-Suicide is a major public health problem and a leading cause of death in the United States.
-The effects of suicide go beyond the person who acts to take his or her life: it can have a lasting effect on family, friends, and communities.
-This fact sheet, developed by the National Institute of Mental Health (NIMH), can help you, a friend, or a family member learn about the signs and symptoms, risk factors and warning signs, and ongoing research about suicide and suicide prevention.
+Suicide is a leading cause of death in the United States and a major public health concern.
+When a person dies by suicide, the effects are felt by family, friends, and communities.
+This brochure, developed by the National Institute of Mental Health (NIMH), can help you, a friend, or a family member learn more about the warning signs of suicide, ways to help prevent suicide, and effective treatment options.

-A suicide attempt is when people harm themselves with the intent to end their lives, but they do not die because of their actions.
+A suicide attempt is when people harm themselves with the goal of ending their life, but they do not die.

-Suicide does not discriminate.
-People of all genders, ages, and ethnicities can be at risk.
+People of all genders, ages, and ethnicities can be at risk for suicide.

 The main risk factors for suicide are:

-- Family history of a mental health or substance abuse disorder
+- Family history of a mental disorder or substance use

 - Family history of suicide

-- Being exposed to others’ suicidal behavior, such as a family member, peer, or media figure
+- Exposure, either directly or indirectly, to others’ suicidal behavior, such as that of family members, peers, or celebrities

 - Talking about wanting to die or wanting to kill themselves